ploneintranet/ploneintranet.docconv.client/README.rst

 How it works
 ============

 When a content object is added, an event handler (see handlers.py) triggers the preview generation.
 If plone.app.async is set up, the previews are generated asynchronously.
-The process relies on an external server that is running `slc.docconv <https://github.com/syslabcom/slc.docconv>`_.
+The actual preview generation can be delegated to an external server that is running `slc.docconv <https://github.com/syslabcom/slc.docconv>`_.
+Alternatively it can happen locally.
+For local generation the package must be installed with the _local_ extra.
+This in turn requires `docsplit <http://documentcloud.github.com/docsplit/>`_ (and dependencies, including libreoffice for office document support) to be installed.
 Upon completion the previews are stored in annotations on the object.
 In addition to the preview images a PDF version of the object is generated and stored.
 There are views in view.py that allow the previews and pdfs to be displayed.

 Installation
 ============

 To install `ploneintranet.docconv.client` you simply add ``ploneintranet.docconv.client`` to the list of eggs in your buildout, run buildout and restart Plone.
+Use ``ploneintranet.docconv.client[local]`` for local preview generation support (see above).
 Then, install `ploneintranet.docconv.client` using the Add-ons control panel.